Shane Jacobson: Career

 Jacobson was announced to be returning as a judge on Australia's Got Talent, alongside new judges Kate Ritchie, Alesha Dixon and David Walliams.

 In 2020, Jacobson starred in the Australian comedy-drama film Never Too Late which had been filmed in Adelaide, South Australia the previous year.

 In 2021, Jacobson was the narrator for the SBS documentary Inside Central Station.
+In 2022, he produced and performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia’s Seven Network.

-In 2022 he produced and performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia’s Seven Network.
+In 2025, Jacobson became a co-owner of a regional Victorian hotel in Dederang, which was reported to be the subject of a planned reality television series documenting the purchase and refurbishment of the venue.
+The series, titled Oops!
+I Bought A Pub, premiered on the Seven Network on 2 May 2026.
+Jacobson was announced as a contestant on series 6 of Taskmaster Australia in July 2026.